IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _What’s a coder’s favorite exercise?
-Running tests._
+> _Why do programmers always carry a notebook?
+To jot down all the bugs they need to fix._

 <!--ENDS_HERE_QUOTE_CARD-->